 4. FIRST AID MEASURES If Inhalation: Move to fresh air in case of accidental inhalation of fumes from overheating or combustion.
 If symptoms persist, call a physician.
-On skin contact: Immediately cool the skin by rinsing with cold water after contact with hot material.
-Wash off immediately with soap and plenty of water.
+Immediately cool the skin by rinsing with cold water after contact with hot material.
+Wash off On skin contact: immediately with soap and plenty of water.
 Consult a physician.
-On contact with eyes: Immediately flush with plenty of water.
-After initial flushing, remove any contact lenses and continue flushing for at least 15 minutes.
+Immediately flush with plenty of water.
+After initial flushing, remove any contact lenses and On contact with eyes: continue flushing for at least 15 minutes.
 If eye irritation persists, consult a specialist.
-On ingestion: No hazards which require special first aid measures.
+On ingestion: Not probable due to nature of the product.
+If a large amount of pellet material is swallowed, consult a physician for medical treatment.
 Precautions: Processing vapors inhalation may be irritating to the respiratory tract.
 If symptoms are experienced remove victim from the source of contamination or move victim to fresh air and obtain medical advice.

-5. FIRE-FIGHTING MEASURES

-Autoignition Temperature: No information available Explosive Properties: Avoid generating and accumulating dusts; fine dust dispersed in air in sufficient concentrations, and in the presence of an ignition source is a potential dust explosion hazard.
+5. FIRE-FIGHTING MEASURES Autoignition Temperature: No information available Explosive Properties: Avoid generating and accumulating dusts; fine dust dispersed in air in sufficient concentrations, and in the presence of an ignition source is a potential dust explosion hazard.
 Suitable Extinguishing Media: Use dry chemical, CO2, water spray or "alcohol" foam.
 Water is the best extinguishing medium.
 Carbon dioxide and dry chemical are not generally recommended because their lack of cooling capacity may permit re-ignition on larger resin fires (blobs, drools, etc.).
 Unsuitable Extinguishing Media for Safety Reasons: Do not use a solid water stream as it may scatter and spread fire.
 Hazards from Combustion Products: Fire will produce dense black smoke containing hazardous combustion products, carbon oxides, hydrocarbon fragments, hydrogen cyanide, nitrogen oxides.
 Special Protective Equipment for Firefighters: Do not enter fire area without proper protection including self-contained breathing apparatus and full protective equipment.
 Fight fire from a safe distance and a protected location due to the potential of hazardous vapors and decomposition products.
-Specific Hazards: Take precautionary measures against static discharges.
-During processing, dust may form explosive mixture in air.
-Thermal decomposition can lead to release of irritating gases and vapors.
+Specific Hazards: Take precautionary measures against static discharges, During processing, dust may form explosive mixture in air, Thermal decomposition can lead to release of irritating gases and vapors.

-6. ACCIDENTAL RELEASE MEASURES

-Clean up: Sweep up and shovel into suitable containers for disposal.
+6. ACCIDENTAL RELEASE MEASURES Clean up: Sweep up and shovel into suitable containers for disposal.
 Do not create a powder cloud by using a brush or compressed air.
 Personal Precautions: See section 8.
 Environmental Precautions: Do not flush into surface water or sanitary sewer system.
 Material should not be released into the environment.

-T. HANDLING AND STORAGE

-Handling: Handle in accordance with good industrial hygiene and safety practices.
+7. HANDLING AND STORAGE Handling: Handle in accordance with good industrial hygiene and safety practices.
 Provide for appropriate exhaust ventilation and dust collection at machinery.
 Avoid dust formation.
 All metal parts of the mixing and processing equipment must be earthed.
 Storage: Store in closed container in a dry and cool area.
 Keep away from heat sources and sources of ignition.
 Incompatible Products: No special restrictions on storage with other products.